 3. Key access.
 Key cylinders are only to be specified for doors on or in the path leading up to MEP room doors for emergency access only.
 A minimum number of other doors deemed as 'critical access' may be selected during the design meeting to have key access, subject to approval by UKPD representative.
 Janitor’s closets are not to have key access.

 4. Lower Security Card Access with no security monitoring.
-An example might be office doors inside an office suite, where the desire is to get rid of keys, but where it doesn't matter if a professor leaves their door standing open or not, and there is not much concern about break-ins.
+An example might be office doors inside an office suite where the desire is to get rid of keys, but where it doesn't matter if a professor leaves their door standing open or not, and there is not much concern about break-ins.
 Specify electric mortise locksets but with no security monitoring features.

 5. Higher Security Card or Biometric Access with security monitoring.
 All doors on a space's perimeter (office suite entrances, classroom corridor doors, etc.) would have LX, RX and DPS.
 One or more doors on a space, such as a large classroom, would have a card reader, electronic locking, LX, RX and DPS on one door; other doors on that space would be the same less the card reader.